Materials: Coils and foam

 The Puffy mattress is made with three layers of foam, including Cooling Cloud foam and Climate-Adaptive foam.
 Like the Puffy Royal Hybrid, the Puffy mattress comes shipped as a bed-in-a-box mattress and includes a Lifetime warranty.

-The Puffy Lux mattress is the brand’s most popular mattress, and it ranks among our best online mattresses.
-Available in both an all-foam version and a hybrid version, the 12” Lux features three foam comfort layers and a support layer made of coils (in the hybrid version) or foam (in the standard version).
-Compared to the Puffy Royal Hybrid’s 4/10 firmness level, the Puffy Lux is a bit firmer: a 5/10 firmness level or “medium plush.”
+The Puffy Lux Hybris mattress is the brand’s most popular mattress, and it ranks among our best online mattresses.
+Available in a hybrid version, the 12” Lux features three foam comfort layers and a support layer made of coils.
+Compared to the Puffy Royal Hybrid’s 4/10 firmness level, the Puffy Lux Hybrid is a bit firmer: a 5/10 firmness level or “medium plush.”

 Like the Puffy Royal Hybrid, the Purple Hybrid Premier mattress uses a layer of individually wrapped coils to bolster the mattress and keep sleepers elevated on top of the bed.
 The layer of coils in the Purple Hybrid Premier is a bit taller than the coils used in the Puffy Royal Hybrid, and the top comfort layer of the Purple is quite different from foam: It’s the famed Purple Hyper-Elastic Polymer Grid, which offers pressure relief and cooling.

 The Purple Hybrid Premier features a higher firmness level than the Puffy Royal Hybrid, which means back sleepers and stomach sleepers should feel content atop the mattress.
 Compared to the Puffy Royal, the Purple Hybrid Premier doesn’t offer as much cushioning for side sleepers, who may be more comfy atop the plush Puffy Royal.